This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 I struggled with using the iPad for my video editing for 3-4 months until I finally threw in the towel and purchased a Windows-based laptop with enough power to be a good editing computer.
 Basically, you’ll need something with a larger screen, a big hard drive, and plenty of memory.

-Here is an example of a video that I shot about a year ago on my Samsung Note 4, and edited on my iPad Pro on the plane ride home with iMovie:
+Here is an example of a video that I shot a couple years ago on my Samsung Note 4, and edited on my iPad Pro on the plane ride home with iMovie:

 A numbers of things that I would like to point out: